Yellow Face (play): Later productions

 In 2021, Yellow Face was first produced in Australia at the Kings Cross Theatre, Sydney, opening on 23 April and closing on 8 May after a sold-out run.
 The production was directed by Tasnim Hossain and produced by Janine Lau and Jasper Lee-Lindsay, with Shan-Ree Tan as DHH, Adam Marks as Marcus G. Dahlman, Jonathan Chan as HYH/Wen Ho Lee/others, and Kian Pitman as the Announcer/Name Withheld, together with Helen Kim, Whitney Richards and Idam Sondhi, and featuring production and costume design by Ruru Zhu, lighting design by Lucia Haddad, and music and sound design by Prema Yin.
 The production was nominated for six Sydney Theatre Awards in 2021, winning for Best Direction (Independent Production) and Best Performance in a Leading Role (Independent Production).

 In June/July 2022, the play was produced by Theatre Raleigh in North Carolina and directed by Telly Leung.
 The production featured Hansel Tan as DHH, Alan Ariano as Henry Y Hwang, and Pascal Pastrana as Marcus G. Dahlman.
 The production also featured Lighting Design by Charlie Raschke and Scenic design by Mayuki Su.

 The play was presented on Broadway by Roundabout Theatre Company for a limited run from October 1 through November 24, 2024, with previews beginning September 13.
 Silverman again directed, with Daniel Dae Kim portraying DHH.
 Joining Kim were Francis Jue reprising his role as HYH from 2007, Ryan Eggold as Marcus, Kevin Del Aguila as Actor A, Marinda Anderson as Actor B, Greg Keller as Reporter/NWOAC, and Shannon Tyo as Leah and others.
 The production was filmed during the final week of performances for future broadcast on PBS Great Performances.
 In 2025, it was nominated for the Drama League Award for Outstanding Revival of a Play, Drama Desk Award for Outstanding Revival of a Play and Tony Award for Best Revival of a Play.
 Daniel Dae Kim and Francis Jue were nominated for Tony Awards for Best Actor and Best Featured Actor in a Play respectively.

+In 2026 the play is being produced at the Oregon Shakespeare Festival in Ashland, Oregon.
+It is scheduled to run from August 5, 2026 to October 23, 2026.